Josh-Varney/Josh-Varney/README.md

 - 🌱 I’m currently studying BSc Computer Science and learning the following languages:
 -     - Python
 -     - Java and JS
 -     - Dart and Flutter
+-     - C
 -    I’m looking to collaborate on
 -     - Android and iOS projects
 -     - Specific algoritmic issues